 In the 1–4 hours before the match, the aim is to make sure we are topping off glycogen levels in the body.
 That means consuming some form of carbohydrate.

-However, we don't just want to be eating a carbohydrate-only meal (like I did with the big bowl of rice).
-Having a protein source, such as chicken, for example, will slow down the rate of breakdown of the carbohydrate, keeping blood sugar more stable.
+However, we don't want to be eating a carbohydrate-only meal (like I did with the big bowl of rice).
+Having a protein source, such as chicken, for example, and a small amount of fibre in the form of vegetables or fruit, will slow down the rate of breakdown of the carbohydrate, keeping blood sugar more stable.

 This protein feeding also has the advantage of amino acids being present during the training, decreasing the amount of protein (muscle tissue) being broken down to be used as fuel.